BlackteaData/data-talks/workshop3.md

 This [page](https://awstip.com/querying-data-from-s3-using-aws-athena-18a41d061d94) provides a good walkthrough of the steps required.

 ## Task: Create dashboards in Quicksight

-Quicksight is the native AWS solution to
+Quicksight is the native AWS solution to build and share Business Inteligence (BI) dashboards.

 1) Enrol in the free trial for Quicksight.
 2) Create two datasources for Quicksight